The Clicker Center

 It's for every horse, for everyone.

 Alexandra Kurland is a pioneer and leading voice in the development of clicker training for horses.
-She is the author of "Clicker Training for Your Horse", "The Click That Teaches: A Step-By-Step Guide in Pictures", "The Click That Teaches: Riding with the Clicker", and "The Click That Teaches" video lesson series.
+She is the author of "Clicker Training for Your Horse", "The Click That Teaches: A Step-By-Step Guide in Pictures", "The Click That Teaches: Riding with the Clicker", "Modern Horse Training: A Constructional Guide To Becoming Your Horse's Best Friend" and "The Click That Teaches" video lesson series.